ThirupathiReddyPuchakayala/DESIGN-AND-IMPLEMENTATION-OF-1X3-ROUTER/README.md

 # DESIGN AND IMPLEMENTATION OF 1X3 ROUTER

-This RTL Design of the Project was completed in 2017 and verification testbench was added later in 2019.
+This RTL Design of the Project was completed and verified using Testbench Code.
 It contains RTL Implementation of a basic Router1x3 (Single Ingress, 3 Egress Ports).
 It is designed accepts data packets on a single 8-bit port and routes them to one of the three output ports.